jyp/prettiest/blog.md

     Aside: In his paper, Wadler proves that his library produces the shortest output.
 But, Leijen's extension breaks this invariant.
 This makes me suspect that the extension was done on the implementation directly rather than on the design.
-(If there were a functional programming inquisition, they should knock on Leijen's door.)

 In search of the prettiest output
 =================================